-The Six Degrees network encourages, motivates and supports diversity at Sparke Helmore.
+The Six Degrees network encourages and supports diversity at Sparke Helmore.
 Six Degrees provides leadership, mentoring, education and knowledge-sharing opportunities for our people and our clients.

 International Women's Day with Kitty Chiller